Professor Jo Morris is studying how the BRCA1 protein affects cancer risk and treatment response.

 Birmingham is home to the Cancer Research UK Birmingham Centre, delivering world-leading research that accelerates the transition of lab-based discovery to the clinic for the benefit of people affected by cancer.

 The Cancer Research UK Birmingham Centre is a partnership between Birmingham Health Partners – a strategic alliance between the University of Birmingham, University Hospitals Birmingham NHS Foundation Trust, Birmingham Women’s and Children’s NHS Foundation Trust and Cancer Research UK.
-The centre research themes are cancer immunology, cancer genetics and the tumour microenvironment.
+The Centre Directors are Professor Ben Willcox and Professor Gary Middleton, and the Centre's research themes are cancer immunology, cancer genetics and the tumour microenvironment.

 Last year we spent over £10m on research in Birmingham.
 Collaboration is key to the centre’s work.
 By sharing their expertise, scientists, doctors and nurses are improving the care of patients across the Midlands and beyond.